InspiringLifeDesign/InspiringLifeDesign.github.io/ff/masterminds/c19/modules/module-2.markdown

 ### Module Overview
 In this video Corinna talks about the huge opportunities that currently present themselves for making money in the self education industry.
 <br>
-Then you will learn her 10 step strategy to get started with your own mastermind, workshop or group event.
+Then you will learn her 10 step strategy to get started with your own workshop, mastermind or group event.
 <br>

 ***